-\cdot Where possible, foundation staff will visit pre-school settings from which September's intake will be taken.

-\cdot Where possible, foundation staff with visit each child in their home environment.

-- Parents will attend a 'New Parents Meeting' in the foundation stage classroom.

-· Each child will be invited to spend four taster sessions at Uffington school

-Primary School in order to familiarise themselves with both the staff and the foundation environment.
+- · Where possible, foundation staff visit pre-school settings from which September's intake will be taken. - · Where possible, staff will visit each child in their home environment. - Parents are invited to attend a 'New Parents Meeting' in the foundation stage classroom. - · Each child is invited to spend four taster sessions at Uffington school Primary School in order to familiarise themselves with both the staff and the EYFS environment.